Mamata-led alliance of regional parties in making to unseat BJP from power at Centre in 2024: Akhil | Politics

 Gogoi claimed that Banerjee has assured him of the TMC Assam unit president's post if Raijor Dal is merged with the ruling party in West Bengal.

-A decision in this regard is likely to be taken in our party's executive body meeting during the day, he said.

-Gogoi said that three rounds of talks between the TMC and Raijor Dal over the issue have already taken place.
+He said that three rounds of talks between the TMC and Raijor Dal over the issue have already taken place, with the legislator visiting Kolkata for discussions.

+Assam TMC president Gopinath Das said that the talks were held in the West Bengal capital. ''There were no talks with Raijor Dal in Assam.
+Madam (Mamata Banerjee) is pursuing it,'' he said.
+The TMC does not have any MLA in the Assam assembly at present.

+Gogoi said that Raijor Dal's efforts to form a confederation of regional parties is in keeping with its belief in the federal structure and the need to strengthen it.
+The Sibsagar MLA scripted history this year by becoming the first person in Assam to win an assembly election from behind the bars.
+Jailed since December 2019 for his alleged role in violent anti-CAA stir in the Assam, Gogoi walked out free on July 1 this year after a special NIA court cleared him of all charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)